Dynamical compatibility for finite and infinite population models used in genetics: The replicator equation as the large population limit of the Moran process

 \section{The replicator equation as the large population limit of the Moran process}

-In this appendix, we show that the formal limit of the Moran process, for a suitably defined choice of scaling, is the replicator equation.
-This proof is somehow implicit in two previous results from the authors: in~\cite{ChalubSouza:TPB2009} we used a less rigorous approach, using formal expansions, and not the weak formulations of the Markov process; a rigorous approach appeared in~\cite{Chalubsouza:JMB2014}, but for the case of the Wright-Fisher process.
-The proof using weak formulations in the case of the Moran processes was never published before, although implicit in some of our works.
-The relation between these two processes, as studied in the cited references, is for short times; in particular, this means that the initial dynamics of the Moran process, if the initial probability distribution of states is concentrated around a single, well-defined state, corresponds to the characteristics of the replicator equation.
+In this appendix, we show that the infinite population limit of the Moran process, for a suitably defined choice of scaling, is the Kimura equation.
+This proof is somehow implicit in two previous results from the authors: in~\cite{ChalubSouza:TPB2009} we used a more \emph{ad hoc} approach, identifying the Moran process away of the absorbing states as a numerical discretisation of the Kimura equation over $(0,1)$ and connecting the Dirac's with the help of theory in \cite{ChalubSouza:CMS2009}.
+A more systematic approach appeared in~\cite{Chalubsouza:JMB2014}, using a weak-like formulation for a Markov process, but for the case of the Wright-Fisher process.
+Here we present a proof using the weak formulation approach used in \cite{Chalubsouza:JMB2014}.
+We also point out that the results in \cite{Chalubsouza:JMB2014} show that, for short times, the initial dynamics of the Kimura equation (and hence of the Wright-Fisher and Moran processes) for an initial probability distribution of states is concentrated around a single, well-defined state, which corresponds to the characteristics of the replicator equation.